The trace-free Einstein tensor is not variational for the metric as field variable

 Since the Vainberg--Tonti Lagrangian vanishes, variation of the corresponding action with respect to $g^{\mu\nu}$ yields $0$.
 Hence, according to \cref{thm:var_compl_contrap}, the densitised trace-free Einstein tensor is not variational for the inverse metric as field variable. \end{proof}

-Note that the result stays true when considering the \emph{contravariant} trace-free Einstein tensor $R^{\mu\nu} - \frac{1}{n} R g^{\mu\nu}$ for the \emph{metric} $g_{\mu\nu}$ as field variable instead: the scaling behaviour and hence the integral in the computation of the Vainberg--Tonti Lagrangian will be different, but due to the trace-freeness, it will again vanish in the end.
+Note that the result stays true when considering the \emph{contravariant} trace-free Einstein tensor $R^{\mu\nu} - \frac{1}{n} R g^{\mu\nu}$ for the \emph{metric} $g_{\mu\nu}$ as field variable: The scaling changes to the metric being scaled with $u$ and the inverse metric with $u^{-1}$, leading again to invariant Christoffel symbols and Ricci tensor, such that the Ricci scalar is scaled with $u^{-1}$ and the determinant factor with $|u|^{n/2}$.
+Combined, the densitised contravariant trace-free Einstein tensor is scaled with $|u|^{n/2}$, which yields $a = 0$ as the lower integration limit in the integral in the definition of the Vainberg--Tonti Lagrangian.
+In the end, due to the trace-freeness, the Vainberg--Tonti Lagrangian again vanishes.